andreipope/twelvelabs-documentation/docs/concepts/search-engines.md

 An engine indexes your videos and allows you to find specific moments in your video library.
 While using the API, you interact with a search engine in the following ways:

 - **Creating indexes**: Each engine uses its own family of deep learning models to index videos.
-When you **create an index** <!--TODO: add link-->, you assign it to a search engine and specify how it'll process your videos by passing the `index_options` <!--TODO: Add link--> parameter in the body of the request.
+When you [create an index](/api-reference/indexes#create-an-index), you assign it to a search engine and specify how it'll process your videos by passing the [index_options](/concepts/indexing-options) parameter in the body of the request.
 These settings apply to all the videos you upload to your index and cannot be changed.
-- **Performing searches**:  When you **perform a search** <!--TODO: Add link-->, you pass the following parameters:
+- **Performing searches**:  When you [perform a search](/guides/performing-searches), you pass the following parameters:
   - `query`: Represents your search query.
 Note that you can use everyday language.
 The following examples are valid queries: "birds flying near a castle", "sun shining on water", "chickens on the road", "an officer holding a child's hand.", "crowd cheering in the stadium."
   - `search_options`: Indicate the source of information the search engine uses to perform a search.
 This parameter can take one or more of the following values: visual, conversation, text_in_video.
-For details, see the **Search Options** <!--TODO: Add link--> page.
+For details, see the [Search Options](/concepts/search-options) page.
   - `conversation_option`: Indicates whether the search engine should return the results that are semantically similar to your search query or it should return only the exact matches.

-    The search engine uses these parameters to find the moments in your videos that match your requirements and returns an array of objects as described in the **Response Schema** <!--TODO: Add link--> section.
+    The search engine uses these parameters to find the moments in your videos that match your requirements and returns an array of objects as described in the [Response Schema](/api-reference/search#response-schema) section.

 To handle different use cases and to improve the performance of the API service, Twelve Labs has developed the search engines described in the sections below.